Denominators of R-matrices, higher Dorey's rules and a generalization of T-systems for quantum affine algebras: Introduction

 \subsection{Acknowledgments}

-The authors thank Patrick Dorey, Ryo Fujita, David Hernandez, Masaki Kashiwara, Rinat Kedem, Myungho Kim, and Euiyong Park for useful discussions and comments.
+The authors thank Matheus Brito, Vyjayanthi Chari, Patrick Dorey, Ryo Fujita, David Hernandez, Masaki Kashiwara, Rinat Kedem, Myungho Kim, and Euiyong Park and Heizo Sakamoto for useful discussions and comments.
 S-jO thanks Hokkaido University for its hospitality during his visit in January, 2025.
 TS thanks Sungkyunkwan University for its hospitality during his visit in March, 2025 and Ewha Womans University for its hospitality during his visit in March, 2019.
-The authors thank ICERM and the organizers of the semester program ``Categorification and Computation in Algebraic Combinatorics'' (Sept.~3--Dec.~5, 2025) for the excellent work environment.
+This material is based upon work supported by the National Science Foundation under Grant No.~DMS-1929284 while the authors were in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the ``Categorification and Computation in Algebraic Combinatorics'' Fall 2025 semester program.
 This work benefited from computations done using \textsc{SageMath}~\cite{sage}.